cimarronOST/Monolith/README.md

 - added Principal Variation Search
 - added reverse futility pruning
 - added SEE for move-ordering
-- added SEE pruning in quiesence search
+- added SEE pruning in quiescence search
 - new and improved search extensions
 - higher rook-on-open-file bonus
 - a lot of small evaluation tweaks